 The Company is also experiencing an increasing trend in the number of outages caused by poles in its system that fail, as shown in Figure 26.
 While the Company's Wood Pole Management Program reduces the event has on the number of system interruptions (SAIFI) and outage duration (SAIDI).
-For example, the

-Another important consideration in evaluating the Company's approach to managing its system reliability is the significant impact that the type of outage failure of a distribution transformer will likely impact from one to five customers, the same as with the failure of a cutout or an outage caused by a squirrel.
+For example, the failure of a distribution transformer will likely impact from one to five customers, the same as with the failure of a cutout or an outage caused by a squirrel.
 Accordingly, the outage benefits provided by the reduction in these types of outages has a proportional impact on the overall reliability of the system.
 By contrast, the failure of a pole may interrupt service for an entire feeder, impacting up to several hundred customers, and, depending on the location of the pole, may cause an extended outage.